 Equi-distant from Toronto, Montreal and Ottawa, where the St. Lawrence River meets Lake Ontario and the Rideau Canal (a UNESCO World Heritage site) – Kingston is a stunning, historic city that consistently ranks as one of the best places to live in Canada.
-In 2014, it's been named one of the top seven most intelligent communities in the world by the Intelligent Community Forum (ICF).
+In 2014, it was named one of the top seven most intelligent communities in the world by the Intelligent Community Forum (ICF).

 - Queen's University, the Royal Military College of Canada and St. Lawrence College (we have the most PhD graduates per capita and the "smartest" workforce in Canada).